MasterOfBinary/gobatch/README.md

 ### Core Components

-1. `Source`: An interface implemented by the user to define where data comes from (e.g., a channel, database, API, or file system).
+1. `Source`: An interface implemented by the user to define where data comes from (e.g. a channel, database, API, or file system).
 2. `Processor`: An interface implemented by the user to define how batches of data should be processed.
 3. `Batch`: The central structure provided by GoBatch that manages the batch processing pipeline.